 The course is designed specifically to cater to the needs of students in science-based courses at the Ourimbah Campus.
 Students in a range of disciplines at Ourimbah including Exercise and Sport Science, Food Technology and Marine Biology will find this course useful.
 There is an emphasis on practical applications of physics so that at the end of the course students should be able recognise and develop solutions to problems in their area of specialisation that relate to basic physics.

-1. Demonstrate understanding of basic concepts in physics relevant to the professional practice of science
+1. Explain basic concepts in physics relevant to the professional practice of science.

-2. Demonstrate understanding of how and why scientists use physics to solve problems.
+2. Describe how and why scientists use physics to solve problems.

-3. Demonstrate basic problem solving skills using basic mathematics and physics.
+3. Solve qualitative and quantitative problems using basic mathematics and principles of physics.

 The courses consists of 3 parts.